-The 2017 season was the fifth for Chad Callihan at the helm of the Wyoming Cowgirl volleyball program.
+The 2018 season was the sixth for Chad Callihan at the helm of the Wyoming Cowgirl volleyball program.
 He was named the head coach on May 28, 2013 and became the 13th head volleyball coach in Cowgirl history.

 Callihan has been a driving force at the top of the Cowgirl volleyball program in each of his four seasons as head coach.
-The 2017 season was the first for Callihan at Wyoming that ended in postseason play.
-It accepted a bid to compete in the National Invitatational Volleyball Championship (NIVC) where it fell to TCU in the opening round.
-The team also finished it’s fourth-consecutive season with an RPI within the top-100.
+The 2018 season was the second consecutive year for Callihan at Wyoming that ended in postseason play.
+It accepted a bid to compete in the National Invitatational Volleyball Championship (NIVC) where it fell to Utah Valley in the opening round.
+The team also finished it’s fifth-consecutive season with an RPI within the top-100.

 Associate Head Coach

-The 2017 season was also the fifth with the Cowgirls for Dan Georgalas.
+The 2018 season was also the sixth with the Cowgirls for Dan Georgalas.
 UW ended the year ranked 20th in the nation with a .163 opponent hitting percentage and tied 28th with 294 total team blocks.
 The Cowgirls finished second behind Colorado State with a 2.67 blocks per set average.

 During the 2015 season, Georgalas was instrumental in guiding the Cowgirl defense that held its opponents to just a .159 hitting efficiency, while UW additionally ranked sixth in the NCAA with 3.01 blocks per set and eighth with 349 total team blocks.

-2018 will be Kindra’s first season with the Cowgirls.
+2018 was Kindra’s first season with the Cowgirls.
 Kindra comes to Laramie after spending a season with Liberty University where she helped the Lady Flames to a Big South Volleyball Championship Seminfinals.
 Before her time at Liberty, she was an assistant coach at Nicholls State in 2016.

 Kindra is from Eaton, Co and was a Second Team All-American during her time at Washington.
 She also trained with the National Team and played Overseas professionally for 4 years.